abhinav7693ngh/Domes.js/README.md

 ### Unweighted Directed Graph

-You can make Unweighted Undirected Graph object in following ways.
+You can make Unweighted Undirected Graph object using new keyword as shown below.

 ```javascript
     const my_UWDGraph = new domes.UWDGraph(1);